Attorney for Denied Workers' Compensation Claims in Riverside

 Failure to Report Your Injury or Illness to Your Employer

-In California, the first step in pursuing workers’ compensation benefits is to report your work-related injury or illness within 30 days of being injured or becoming aware of an illness.
-If you didn’t report the incident or illness, your claim will be denied.
+In California, the first step in pursuing workers’ compensation benefits is to report your work-related injury or illness.
+You must do so within 30 days of being injured or becoming aware of an illness.
+If you didn’t report the incident, your claim will be denied.

 Failure to File A Workers’ Compensation Claim Within A One-Year Deadline